 Nasturtium is a low maintenance plant with many benefits to the garden.
 But can you eat it?
 And if so, what can you make with it?
 This article explores the edible benefits of nasturtium and ways you can make use of this versatile plant in your kitchen at home.

 Firstly, yes, you can eat nasturtium.
-Nasturtium not only puts on a pretty display of flowers, thereby making your garden more beautiful, you can also harvest the flowers, leaves, stems and seeds for eating.
+Nasturtium plants not only put on a pretty display of flowers, thereby making your garden more beautiful, you can also harvest the flowers, leaves, stems and seeds for eating.
 Nasturtium is usually eaten raw, though it is just as delicious cooked.

 What Does Nasturtium Taste Like?